-Calorimetry Hoods (5 m \times 5 m) This unit is used to analyze the burning characteristics of furniture and equipment in a room by burning them and collecting the burning gas.
+Calorimetry Hoods (5 m \times 5 m) This unit is used to analyze the burning characteristics of In this used to analyze the burning characteristics of furniture and equipment in a room by burning them and collecting the burning gas.
 The duct is equipped with devices for flow measurement and sampling.
-The design heat release rate is 2 MW at maximum, and the smoke suction power is 600 m3/min at maximum.
-A movable unit (4 m \times 4 m) is also available.
+The design heat release rate is 2 MW at maximum, and the smoke suction power is 600 m 3 /min at maximum.
+A movable unit (4 m × 4 m) is also available.

-Full-Scale Compartment for Fire Experiment (with Water Pump) This fire compartment is 6 m (W)× 6 m (D)× 2.7 m (H) in actual size, and the sprinkler system can be attached to the ceiling.
+Full-Scale Compartment for Fire Experiment (with Water Pump) This fire compartment is 6 m (W) \times 6 m (D) \times 2.7 m (H) in actual size, and the sprinkler system can be attached to the ceiling.
 The compartment is mainly used to evaluate the fire extinguishing performance of sprinkler systems and also has used for experiments on smoke movement during sprinkler system activation.

-Room Corner Testing Unit (ISO 9705) This unit is comprised of a space of 2.4 m (W) \times 3.6 m (D) \times 2.4 m (H) (approximately, the size of a 6-tatami-mat room) and an opening 0.8 m (W) \times 2 m (H).
+Room Corner Testing Unit (ISO 9705) This unit is comprised of a space of 2.4 m (W) imesThis unit is comprised of a space of 2.4 m (W) $\times 3.6 \text{ m}$ (D) $\times 2.4 \text{ m}$ (H) (approximately, the size of a 6-tatami-mat room) and an opening 0.8 m (W) $\times 2 \text{ m}$ (H).
 It can be used to recreate a fire in a room with furniture and dry walls, which can be developed into a fully developed fire.
 In addition, flashover experiments can be performed with this unit by recreating fires that spread to entire rooms in a short time period, and then combustible gas concentration and temperature distribution data can be collected.
-The development of the fire can be captured by video camera.
+The development of the fire can be calculated by video captured. captured by video camera.